 How long will it take for my visa to be approved?

-An e-Visa is processed within 03 working days after the Vietnam Immigration Department receives the completed application and full e-Visa fee.
+An e-Visa is processed within 03 working days (not including weekend and public holidays) after the Vietnam Immigration Department receives the completed application and full e-Visa fee.
 For more information please check:

 Do I need to register to attend the C&PE 2.0 online?

-Yes, you will need to register separately from the in-person event to enjoy online content.
+Yes, you will need to register separately using the link below to enjoy the event’s online content.

 Will the same content appear both in-person and online?

-No, only in-person attendees will have access to the full in-person sessions.
-The online portal will stream highlights from hand-selected sessions.
+No, only physical attendees will have access to all the full in-person sessions and programs.
+The online portal will stream highlights from selected sessions only.

 I’m attending online: How do I log in on the day of the event?